Sack of Berwick (1296): Background

 Upon the death of Margaret, Maid of Norway, in late September 1290, there arose a number of claimants to the throne of Scotland.
 The Guardians of Scotland were the de facto heads of state until a king was chosen.
 The late king, Alexander III of the Canmore line, had been married to Margaret of England, sister to Edward I, and he was asked to conduct the court proceedings in the dispute, though not to arbitrate; the decision was to be made by a jury of 104 "auditors".

 John Balliol, a descendant of King David I, was chosen and was inaugurated at Scone, on St. Andrew's Day, 30 November 1292.
 Edward I treated Scotland as a feudal vassal state, claiming contributions toward the cost of the defence of England.
 When he demanded military support for his war against France, the Scots responded by forming an alliance with the French, and launched an unsuccessful attack on Carlisle.

 Battle

-The capture of William Douglas by the English in 1296.

 After the raid on Carlisle was committed by the seven invading Scottish earls (Buchan, Menteith, Strathearn, Lennox, Ross, Athol and Mar), the English, under Edward I, began the initial conquest of Scotland in the first phase of the war.
 On 28 March (the Wednesday in Easter Week), Edward passed the river Tweed with his troops and stayed that night in Scotland at the priory of Coldstream.
-From there he marched on the town of Berwick.
+From there he marched on the town of Berwick arriving on 30 March 1296.